-We believe that each individual is a holistic being with physiological, psychological, sociological and spiritual needs.
-Because each individual has worth and dignity and reacts uniquely to life experiences, he/she must be allowed to make his/her own choices based on his/her priorities.

-B. Society A society is a group of individuals from varying cultural, economic, and educational backgrounds.
+- A. Individual We believe that each individual is a holistic being with physiological, psychological, sociological and spiritual needs.
+Because each individual has worth and dignity and reacts uniquely to life experiences, he/she must be allowed to make his/her own choices based on his/her priorities. - B. Society A society is a group of individuals from varying cultural, economic, and educational backgrounds.
 Society and the environment have a continuous interaction that affects each individual.
-We believe nursing must be accountable to provide quality nursing care to all members of society.

-We believe nursing is a dynamic profession whose goals involve knowledgeable application of scientific principles and skills in the prevention of illness, as well as promotion, maintenance, and restoration of health.
+We believe nursing must be accountable to provide quality nursing care to all members of society. - C. Nursing We believe nursing is a dynamic profession whose goals involve knowledgeable application of scientific principles and skills in the prevention of illness, as well as promotion, maintenance, and restoration of health.
 Nursing goals are best accomplished through utilization of the nursing process.
-We further believe nursing is accountable to society for the quality of the nursing care delivered.

-We believe the Licensed Practical Nurse provides a unique contribution in the care of the individual throughout the life span based on knowledgeable application of scientific principles and skills in prevention of illness and the promotion, maintenance, and restoration of health.

-Learning is a process which results in a change of behavior.
+We further believe nursing is accountable to society for the quality of the nursing care delivered. - D. Practical We believe the Licensed Practical Nurse provides a unique contribution in the care of the individual throughout the life span based on knowledgeable application of scientific principles and skills in prevention of illness and the promotion, maintenance, and restoration of health. - E. The Learning Process Learning is a process which results in a change of behavior.
 We believe the role of the faculty is to facilitate learning.
 Our goal is to provide a structure within which the student assumes responsibility for learning.
 We believe the student learns best by active participation.
 We believe the self-concept moves from dependency toward self-direction and the adult student uses past experiences as a resource for learning and problem solving.
-The faculty is committed to continual evaluation of the effectiveness of the program of learning and has responsibility for selecting, presenting, and evaluating all materials utilized in the program of practical nursing.

-We believe nursing education can best be administered through an educational institution and is most effectively accomplished through cooperation with nursing services in hospitals, nursing homes, and community health agencies.
-We believe practical nursing education should be available to all who are physically and mentally qualified and have the aptitude and interest to succeed.

-We believe learning is a continuous process throughout life.
+The faculty is committed to continual evaluation of the effectiveness of the program of learning and has responsibility for selecting, presenting, and evaluating all materials utilized in the program of practical nursing. - F. Nursing Education We believe nursing education can best be administered through an educational institution and is most effectively accomplished through cooperation with nursing services in hospitals, nursing homes, and community health agencies.
+We believe practical nursing education should be available to all who are physically and mentally qualified and have the aptitude and interest to succeed. - G. Education as a Life-Long Process We believe learning is a continuous process throughout life.
 We believe nursing education should prepare the graduate practical nurse to function as a competent member of the health care team, as well as stimulate the graduate to seek continuous professional growth and leadership.

-C. Nursing

-A. Individual

-D. Practical Nursing

-E. The Learning Process

-F. Nursing Education

-G. Education as a Life-Long Process